Supporting imagery

 Audio

-The FM channels are provided with a Low-frequency Oscillator (LFO) to modulate either the amplitude or frequency of the operators.
-The LFO contains a pre-defined set of frequencies ranging from 3.98 Hz to 72.2 Hz [17].
+The FM channels are provided with a Low-Frequency Oscillator (LFO) to modulate either the amplitude or frequency of the operators.
+The LFO contains a predefined set of frequencies ranging from 3.98 Hz to 72.2 Hz [17].

 - A Software-controlled Sound Generator (SSG): This is Yamaha’s name for a Programmable Sound Generator (PSG).
 In essence, the chip bundles a legacy Yamaha YM2149 inside, this can generate three square waves with optional noise.
 It also comes with an envelope control.